What happens to the people who visit your website but never click the CTA, call, email you or fill out a short form?

 Retargeting technology allows you to make a second, third, fourth impression, or more.

 What is retargeting?

-Now, when you load a web page that has ad space for sale on it, in real time the retargeting company will bid on that ad space and serve up the mortgage company’s ad instead of another you might have seen if they have the winning bid.
-All of this happens in a millisecond.
+Now, when you load a web page with ad space for sale on it, the retargeting company will bid on that ad space and serve up the company’s ad if they have the winning bid.

 If you were to click on that ad and revisit the page, fill out a short application and submit it, then the mortgage company’s website would (or should) insert a “burn pixel” in your browser so that you no longer receive their ads.
 A burn pixel is a snippet of code that will untag you so that you no longer receive ads…one of several best practices associated with retargeting.